ezekielkibiego/Phoenix-Security-Solutions/README.md

 Log in
 Create an idea
 Comment on an idea
-See comments given on an idea
+See comments given on an idea.
+Edit your profile i.e will be able to add a